Are Vitamin D Supplements Effective for Reducing Disease?

 The assumption has been that since deficiency is linked to these diseases, removing the deficiency with supplementation should vastly reduce these conditions.
 Right?
 Not so fast.

-A big review sheds doubts on vitamin D’s therapeutic value
+Doubts on vitamin D’s therapeutic value

 A large review of research published in the British Medical Association journal Lancet – analyzed 290 clinical studies that examined vitamin D deficiency, and 172 clinical studies for disease outcomes.
 The research comes from the International Prevention Research Institute from Lyons, France.